wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 NOTE: This page is still actively under construction.

-The contribution of this article is the logical ordering of concepts presented in a suscint way, as a hands-on narrated scenic tour.
+The contribution of this article is the logical ordering of concepts presented in a succint way, as a hands-on narrated scenic tour.

 A Makefile contains a set of <strong>directives</strong> which the <strong>"make"</strong> program reads to automate compilation of source code (such as C and java) into binary files (such as class and jar object files).

+There is an "mk" program that offers a light version of make.

 ## Install locally on macOS